ansys/pymechanical/doc/source/contributing.rst

     #  build and view the doc from the POSIX system
     make -C doc/ html && your_browser_name doc/html/index.html

-    # build and view the doc from CMD / PowerShell environment
+    # build and view the doc from a Windows environment
     .\doc\make.bat clean
     .\doc\make.bat html
     start .\doc\_build\html\index.html